LettucePie/crystecks/README.md

 	  3. Encantation is Chanted
 - **Whenever a card is Attuned**
   - Past Tense: Whenever any card is Attuned instead of Played.
-- **Whenever a Manifestation is Manifested**
+- **Whenever a Player Manifests**
   - Past Tense: Whenever any Manifestation enters play under any players control
-  - Addendums:
-	- Heroic or Villainous could be inserted as "Whenever a Heroic Manifestation is Manifested".
-	- Color Identity could be inserted as "Whenever a Blue Manifestation is Manifested".
-	- Location and Ownership could be inserted "Whenever a Manifestation is Manifested under your control".
 - **Whenever a Fiend is Manifested**
   - Past Tense: Whenever any Fiend enters play under any players control
   - Replacements: Fiend could be replaced with Charm

-TODO Fill in with Charms and Cantrips and Spells
+- **Whenever a Player Chants**
+  - Past Tense: Whenever any Cantrip or Spell card is activated
+- **Whenever a Spell is Chanted**
+  - Past Tense: Whenever any Spell card is activated
+  - Replacements: Spell could be replaced with Cantrip

+All of these can also be customized with Addendums specifying Color, Type, or Ownership.
+Examples:
+- Heroic or Villainous could be inserted as "Whenever a Player Manifests something Heroic".
+- Color Identity could be inserted as "Whenever a Player Manifests something Blue".
+  - or "Whenever a Player Chants something Blue".
+  - or "Whenever a Red Card is Attuned".
+- Location and Ownership could be inserted "Whenever you Manifest".
+  - or "Whenever you Chant".

+**Activated CATS**
+TODO make up new name for Activated Abilities...

 ## Visual Style
 Glow Fairy Crystal Forest.
 Very Colorful and Elemental.